panlm/panlm.github.io/content/100-eks-infra/130-eks-network/self-signed-certification.md

 ### option 2.1 - has certificate chain (with intermediate)
 - works for api gateway and alb
-- http endpoint in integration request need this kind certificate, and also set `insecureSkipVerification` to `false`
+- http endpoint in integration request need this kind certificate, and also set `insecureSkipVerification` to `true`

 ```sh
 mkdir myrootca